balenaltd/handbook/Sales.md

 1. If you can’t find the contact, you will need to manually add them
     * “New Contact” button is to the left of the search bar
 1. Click “Add to group +”
-1. Two options:
-    * “Paid Customer”: for customers that DO NOT have an SLA
-    * “Premium Customer”: for customers with an SLA
+1. Select “Premium Customers" for customers with an SLA

 ### Updating Zendesk
 For premium customers -- SLA is included with their contract -- we will need to add them to Zendesk…talk to Sonya.